arachnetech/homebridge-mqttthing/README.md

 + Allowed Garage Door and Security System target states to be modified outside of HomeKit (thanks, brefra)

 Version 1.0.14
-+ Added `turnOffAfterms` to items with an On characteristic like Switch, causing them to turn off automatically after a specified timeout (in milliseconds).
++ Added `turnOffAfterms` to items with an On characteristic like Switch, causing them to turn off automatically after a specified timeout (in milliseconds)

 Version 1.0.13
 + Remove non-ASCII characters from MQTT client ID (thanks, twinkelm)